LikePhys: Evaluating Intuitive Physics Understanding in Video Diffusion Models via Likelihood Preference: Introduction

 \section{Introduction}

-Video diffusion models (VDMs) \citep{sora, deepmind_veo3, zhou2024allegro} have achieved impressive results in producing visually compelling videos, but they still often generate physically implausible outputs \citep{bansal2024videophy, motamed2025physicsiq}.
-Ensuring generative models learn the underlying physics that govern the dynamics of visual data is essential not only to improve the outputs' quality~\citep{kang2024far, li2025worldmodelbench}, but also to build realistic world models \citep{lecun2022path, ha2018world} with applications in robotics \citep{hu2023look, yang2023learning} and autonomous driving \citep{hu2023gaia, zhao2025drivedreamer}.
+Video diffusion models (VDMs) \citep{sora, deepmind_veo3, polyak2024movie} have achieved impressive results in producing visually compelling videos, but they still often generate physically implausible outputs \citep{bansal2024videophy, motamed2025physicsiq, yuan2025newtongen}.
+Ensuring generative models learn the underlying physics that govern the dynamics of visual data is essential not only to improve the outputs' quality~\citep{kang2024far, li2025worldmodelbench}, but also a essential pre-requisit for them to serve as reliable world models \citep{lecun2022path, ha2018world} with applications in robotics \citep{yang2023learning} and autonomous driving \citep{hu2023gaia, zhao2025drivedreamer}.\looseness-1

 However, it is challenging to evaluate how visual generative models learn and internalise physics.
 A classic line of work on general vision models uses the violation-of-expectation paradigm \citep{spelke1985preferential, baillargeon1985object}, which frames intuitive physics understanding as the ability to judge the plausibility of observed events \citep{riochet2018intphys, WeihsEtAl2022InfLevel}, when presented with unrealistic videos obtained in simulation.
 However, extending this paradigm to generative models remains challenging.
-More recent approaches rely on Vision Language Models (VLMs) for plausibility judgments \citep{bansal2024videophy, guo2025t2vphysbench} and text-conditioned compliance measures \citep{zhang2025morpheus, meng2024towards}.
-Although these methods provide valuable insights, they usually fail to disentangle physics from visual appearance \citep{motamed2025physicsiq} or introduce subjective biases \citep{wu2023style} and interpretive variance \citep{gu2024llmjudge} through VLM judgments, ultimately struggling to provide a grounded assessment of intuitive physics understanding.
+More recent approaches rely on Vision Language Models (VLMs) for plausibility judgments \citep{bansal2024videophy, guo2025t2vphysbench} and text-conditioned compliance measures \citep{meng2024towards}.
+Although these methods provide valuable insights, they usually fail to disentangle physics from visual appearance \citep{motamed2025physicsiq} or introduce subjective biases \citep{wu2023style} and interpretive variance \citep{gu2024llmjudge} through VLM judgments, ultimately struggling to provide a grounded assessment of intuitive physics understanding. \looseness-1